CarlosFromNewYork/espeak/README.md

 Data from `espeak-data` has been moved to `espeak-ng-data` to avoid conflicts with eSpeak, as changes to the voice, dictionary and phoneme files of `espeak-data` have caused incompatibility issues.

-*espeak-ng* does not include the *espeakedit* program, and has moved the build logic into `libespeak-ng.so` to be accessed from the `espeak-ng` command line and C API.
+*espeak-ng* does not include the *espeakedit* program, and has moved the build logic into `libespeak-ng.so` to be accessed by the `espeak-ng` command line and C API.

 ## Historical Versions